Faculty

 Suzanne David, M.A.

-E-Learning Technology Manager, Distance Learning, the Tseng College
+Associate Director, Distance Learning, Tseng College

-- ATHS 502: Seminar – Human Characteristics in Relation to Usability of Assistive Technologies
+ATHS 502: Seminar – Human Characteristics in Relation to Usability of Assistive Technologies

 David’s master’s degree in human factors and applied experimental psychology directly applies to this class, which focuses on the needs and characteristics of the AT user.
 She has extensive experience handling accessibility issues, with more than 20 years of involvement in usability testing and user-centered design.
 She also has a strong background in anatomy, physiology and psychology, central topics of this class.